 Capitalize titles of academic courses, but not majors (unless a proper noun is included in the name): Fundamentals of Modern Literature.
 Including informal names of courses: Psych 101, Intro Psych.

-Do not capitalize academic majors (history major, chemistry major) unless a major includes a proper noun (English major, American studies major) or unique terminology or branding (Kinetic Imaging major, Craft/Material Studies major).
+Do not capitalize academic majors (history major, chemistry major) unless a major includes a proper noun (English major, American studies major).

 VCU School of the Arts is accredited by: